-The contractual arrangements may not be as effective as direct ownership in directing the activities of the VIE, and we may incur substantial costs to enforce the terms of the arrangements.
+The contractual arrangements may not be as effective as direct ownership in directing the activities of the VIE, and the WFOE may incur substantial costs to enforce the terms of the arrangements.
 The legal environment in the PRC is not as developed as in other jurisdictions, such as the United States.
-As a result, uncertainties in the PRC legal system could limit our ability, as a Cayman Islands holding company, to enforce these contractual arrangements and doing so may be quite costly.
-There are also substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules regarding the status of the rights of our Cayman Islands holding company with respect to the WFOE's contractual arrangements with the VIE and its shareholders.
+As a result, uncertainties in the PRC legal system could limit the WFOE's ability to enforce these contractual arrangements and doing so may be quite costly.
+There are also substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules regarding the status of the rights of the WFOE with respect to its contractual arrangements with the VIE and the VIE's shareholders.
 It is uncertain whether any new PRC laws, rules or regulations relating to VIE structures will be adopted or if adopted, what effect they may have on our corporate structure.
-If, as a result of such contractual arrangements, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
+If, as a result of such contractual arrangements, the WFOE or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 As of the date of this prospectus, the VIE Agreements have not been tested or challenged in a court of law.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2022, which is incorporated by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.